 Trek on foot back to the lodge for an evening meal and afterwards listen to traditional Gnawa Sufi music under the desert stars around a campfire.
 We may have dinner at the campfire.

 Day 4: Breakfast is taken at the lodge

 After breakfast, we will trek back to our basecamp.
 Please note that these treks will include following trails of desert animals, identifying them, learning how to move comfortably over the sands and collecting useful items for our basecamp.

 We will learn edible, poisonous and medicinal plants in the first session.

 This will be followed by learning how to source water and conserve it.

-We will investigate how to navigate in the desert using compass (including making our own compass), the sun and the patterns of the dunes
+We will investigate how to navigate in the desert using a compass (including making our own compass), the sun and the patterns of the dunes

 Lunch cooked over a fire

 Learn various signalling strategies to attract attention in an emergency